On the wave turbulence theory for a stochastic KdV type equation: Non-singular, pairing graph estimates

 In this estimate, we obtain a factor of $\lambda^{-2+\bar{\epsilon}/q}$.
-From \eqref{eq:crossingraph4}, we have a factor of $\lambda^{-2(\frac{n}{2}-1)}$.
-Combining these two factors, we find the total factor which means we gain a factor of ${2\bar{\epsilon}/q}$ in comparison with the standard estimate for $Q_1$.
-This factor caries a positive power of $\lambda$, we will see later that this extra factor guarantees the convergence to $0$ of terms associated to irreducible long graphs.
+We find the total factor The factor $\lambda^{2\bar{\epsilon}/q}$ caries a positive power of $\lambda$, we will see later that this extra factor guarantees the convergence to $0$ of terms associated to irreducible long graphs.

-{\bf Step 5: Integrating $\mathfrak{H}_3$, using other free momenta.}
+{\bf Step 4: Integrating $\tilde{\mathfrak{H}}$, using other free momenta.}